LeandroFernandezRuhl/betkick-api/README.md

 # BetKick API

 BetKick is a web application that provides a risk-free simulation environment for football betting.
-Users can explore real soccer matches and competitions, place virtual bets on match outcomes, and compete with others to see who makes the best predictions.
+Users can explore real football matches and competitions, place virtual bets on match outcomes, and compete with others to see who makes the best predictions.
 This repository contains the backend codebase built with Spring Boot.
 For the frontend repository see [BetKick client](https://github.com/LeandroFernandezRuhl/betkick-client).

 ## Features